Here's Exactly What's at Risk in Your Relationship as Roe v. Wade Is Overturned

 The Turnaway Study (commissioned by ANSIRH - Advancing New Standards in Reproductive Health) found women denied abortions were more inclined to raise children by themselves compared to recipients of an abortion.
 The women who were denied abortions and gave birth were also more likely to face physical violence from the man who was involved in the pregnancy.

-The Well-Being of Women and Families Will Be Influenced
+The Well-Being of Women and Families Could Be Influenced

 In the same study, women denied an abortion were more likely to lack the general resources to cover basic living expenses (housing, food and transportation).
 Directly correlated for these women was a decline in their credit scores, in addition to surmounting debt.
 (The study found debt increased for women by 78% post-delivery.)
 In turn, abortion denials were likely to create a vulnerability gap where the desolate consequences of evictions and bankruptcies were a step closer.

-"As women became more financially secure and less dependent on a partner, they are able to more easily free themselves from dominant partners, including abusive partners," says Krauss.
+"As women become more financially secure and less dependent on a partner, they are able to more easily free themselves from dominant partners, including abusive partners," said Krauss.
 "The right for a woman to be able to choose whether or not to continue a pregnancy or terminate it is fundamental to the balance of power in a relationship and in our society."

 Career Growth and Earning Power for Couples Can Decline

 Coupled often with career growth are financial goals.
-A post-Roe society should prompt even more discussions around the allocation of financial resources (investing, saving for retirement, paying down debt).
+A post-Roe society, though not just related to the ruling, has prompted even more discussions around the allocation of financial resources (investing, saving for retirement, paying down debt).

 Maternal Health Protections Could Diminish